Bethe-ansatz study of the Bose-Fermi mixture

-Instead of treating the discrete Bethe-ansatz equations, we will consider the thermodynamic limit where the system size $L$, the total number of particles $N$, and the number of bosons $N_{\B}$ tend to infinity such that the particle density $n=N/L$ and the density of bosons $n_{\B}=N_{\B}/L$ are kept fixed.
+Instead of treating the discrete Bethe-ansatz equations, we consider the thermodynamic limit where the system size $L$, the total number of particles $N$, and the number of bosons $N_{\B}$ tend to infinity such that the particle density $n=N/L$ and the density of bosons $n_{\B}=N_{\B}/L$ are kept fixed.
 In this case the density of fermions $n_{\F}=n-n_{\B}$ is also fixed.
 In the thermodynamic limit, the quasimomenta $k_j$ and $\Lambda_l$ become continuous.
 We characterize them by the density functions $\rho(k)$ and $\sigma(\Lambda)$ introduced in such a way that

-In the ground state, the quantum numbers $I_j$ and $\Lambda_l$ are consecutive.
+In the ground state, the quantum numbers $I_j$ and $J_l$ are consecutive.
 The corresponding quasimomenta will be compactly spread between the two so-called Fermi rapidities; these are $-Q$ and $Q$ for $k$'s and $-B$ and $B$ for $\Lambda$'s.
-The discrete equations (\ref{eqn:DBAElog}) in the continuum lead to the set of coupled integral equations
+Subtracting the discrete equations (\ref{eqn:DBAElog}) with indices $j$ from the same equations with $j+1$, after using the definitions (\ref{eq:denden}), in the continuum we obtain the set of coupled integral equations

-which determine the densities $\rho(k)$ and $\sigma(k)$.
+They determine the densities $\rho(k)$ and $\sigma(k)$.
 The kernel in Eqs.~(\ref{eqn:Ground_state_root}) is given by the derivative of the phase shift,

 The densities of quasimomenta determine the particle densities via

 as well as the ground-state energy,